 2 Chronicles 20:29 “And the fear of God came upon all the kingdoms of the lands when they heard that the LORD had fought against the enemies of Israel.”

 Regardless of all the dangers in life, God’s people have not been left alone to fend for themselves.
 Whether the concern is about bodily health, the uncertainty of the future, financial security, or loss of freedom—the uncertainty of life is a continuous reminder that we are not in control.

 Who is in Control?

-I propose this: control is ultimately an illusion.
+What most people discover is how much control is ultimately an illusion.

 Psalm 4:8 “I will both lie down in peace, and sleep; For You alone, O LORD, make me dwell in safety.”